Mexican Carrots Pickle & Canning Recipe

 Step5

-Using a butter knife or air bubble tool, make sure there are no large air bubbles in the jars that are trapped around the vegetables.
-Wipe the rims of the jars with a clean paper towel or cloth so that they are free of any debris that would cause them to not seal.
+Using a non-reactive air-bubble tool, make sure there are no large air bubbles trapped around the vegetables in the jars.
+Wipe the rims of the jars with a clean paper towel or cloth to remove any debris that could prevent them from sealing.

 Step6

-Place the lids on and finger tighten the bands onto the jars.
-The tightening of the bands can be tricky, they need to be tight enough to not wiggle loose during canning but also loose enough to allow air to escape.
-Typically, the band coming loose isn't an issue in water bath canning but can be in pressure canning.
+Place the lids on and finger-tighten the bands onto the jars.
+The tightening of the bands can be tricky; they need to be tight enough not to wiggle loose during canning but also loose enough to allow air to escape.
+Typically, the band coming loose isn't an issue in water bath canning, but it can be in pressure canning.

 Step7

 Carefully lower the jars into the boiling water bath canner.
 Put the lid on the canner.
-Once the jars are in the canner, wait for the water to start boiling and begin counting 20 minutes.
-Once 20 minutes is up, remove the canner from the heat source and remove lid.
+Once the jars are in the canner, wait for the water to boil, then begin counting 20 minutes.
+Once 20 minutes is up, remove the canner from the heat source and remove the lid.
 Allow the jars to sit undisturbed in the water for 5 minutes.
-Next remove the jars from the canner to a clean dishtowel lined countertop.
+Next, remove the jars from the canner to a clean dishtowel-lined countertop.
 Allow the jars to cool undisturbed for 12-24 hours.
 Lids can take hours to seal; however, they usually seal within 30 minutes and may even seal during canning.
-If any of the jars don't seal, refrigerate them and use within 1 month.
+If any of the jars don't seal, refrigerate them and use them within 1 month.

 Step8